The application form

 Application forms are scored via self-assessment of the answers provided by you to certain questions on the application form.

-Scores will be used to short-list candidates to the deanery/UoA which will interview them, and also forms part of the overall assessment score.
+Scores will be used to short-list candidates for interview, and also forms part of the overall assessment score.

 A breakdown of the scores available for each part of the application form has been published to this website, corresponding to all the available options.